anjunthomas/real-estate-map-project/README.md

 # Real Estate Mapping Application

-An interactive map for to explore property parcels and view detailed information.
+An interactive map to explore property parcels and view detailed information.
 Click any parcel to see building specs, lot details, zoning info, and more.

 ![Main View](my-app/public/screenshots/RealEstateHomePage.png)
 *Interactive parcel map*